 - APM entities include one or more MIPS eligible clinicians on an APM participation list

-- APM bases payment incentives on performance on cost/utilization and quality measures
+- APM payment incentives are based on performance on cost/utilization and quality measures

-Should an APM entity participate in a MIPS APM and be subject to MIPS, some suggested activities are:
+Should an APM entity be subject to MIPS, some suggested activities are:

-- Estimate the number of MIPS eligible clinicians within the APM entity and their Medicare Part B annual payments at risk under MIPS (see our MIPS Financial Calculator to translate Part B payments to MIPS top-to-bottom potential payment adjustments) to gauge the entity’s exposure to MIPS payment adjustments.
-The exposure magnitude informs the amount of attention the entity should devote to optimizing MIPS performance for its clinicians.
+- Estimate the number of MIPS eligible clinicians within the APM entity and their Medicare Part B annual payments at risk under MIPS (see our MIPS Financial Calculator to gauge the entity’s exposure to MIPS payment adjustments).

-- Estimate the MIPS score for the APM entity to determine the MIPS baseline and areas for improvement.
+- Estimate the MIPS score for the APM entity to determine the MIPS baseline and opportunities for improvement.

 Back to FAQ list